simon-void/aikido-dojo-homepage/content/about/schedule-n-address.md

 </table>

 <h4 class="alert alert-info">Opening</h4>
 Soon!
-Late 2019 or early 2020.
+Early 2020.
 If you have questions feel free to use the [contact form](/about/contact)